 Lebanon County continues to follow their Olmstead Plan Status Update Report submitted in July 2019.
 The plan includes updates and steps to help accomplish the goal of ending unnecessary institutionalization of adults with a serious mental illness, but also children with a serious emotional disturbance, those dually diagnosed with a substance use disorder, medical complexity, or an intellectual disability.
 In 2017, OMHSAS approved a CHIPP project for Lebanon County which entailed establishing an enhanced personal care home to provide services for those diagnosed with a serious mental illness as well as medical complexity.
 In adherence to the Olmstead Plan, three individuals were discharged from Wernersville State Hospital and five individuals from the community were selected for the home.
-Currently, there are seven individuals living in this home with the last individual anticipated to move in within the next 30 days.
+Currently, the home remains full.